-- Articulate the biblical roles for pastors and worship leaders to the local church.
+- Articulate the abstract philosophical elements in music and Christian worship for pastors and worship leaders in the local church.

-- Identify and discuss factors that impact the pastor/worship leader relationship and the resultant impact on local congregations.
+- Identify and discuss factors that impact the aesthetic of and ordering of music and other worship elements in periodic corporate worship and the resultant impact of the Gospel story on local congregations.

-- Develop a comprehensive and pragmatic strategy designed to assist churches facing ministry challenges.
+- Develop a comprehensive and pragmatic strategy designed to assist churches facing music and worship challenges.

-- Assimilate the multiple pastoral roles of the worship pastor into a pedagogical model to be implemented on the local church or collegiate level.
+- Assimilate the multiple music and Christian worship practices into a workable model to be implemented in the local church.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be at least 600 words, reference at least 1 Reading & Study video presentation, and include at least 2 citations.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
+Each thread must be at least 350 words, reference at least 1 Learn section Watch item, and include at least 2 citations.
 In addition to the thread, the student is required to reply to at least 2 classmates’ threads.
-Each reply must be at least 300 words and include at least 1 citation.
+Each reply must be at least 200 words and include at least 1 citation.
 Each thread and reply must also contain at least 1 biblical reference and follow current Turabian format.

-The student will write a 15–18-page research-based paper in current Turabian format that focuses on one of the topics provided in the course.
-The paper must include 20–25 references, not including the course textbooks and the Bible.
-A PowerPoint presentation of at least 10 slides must also be provided in support of the paper.
+The student will write two, 5-page research-based response papers in current Turabian format that focus on one of the topics presented in the course.
+Each Response Paper should include affirmation, critique and application for modern worship practices.
+The paper must include at least 5 references, not including the course textbooks and the Bible.
+Each paper must include a Title page and Bibliography.